annakoduru6/Air-Quality-in-Los-Angeles/README.md

 # Air-Quality-in-the-Cloud
 School Project: Generate an application to be a dashboard that displays specific air quality data in Los Angeles (in Chile, not the U.S.) using the Open AQ API.

 Provided with the openaq.py file to help communicate with the Open AQ API, I built a Flask-powered web application that displays data about air quality.
-I pulled 100 observations of measurements of fine particulate matter (PM 2.5) in the Los Angeles area by incorporating specific requests into my application as a function called get_results.
+I pulled 100 observations of measurements of fine particulate matter (PM 2.5) in the Los Angeles area by incorporating specific requests into my application as a function called get_results:
 - Imported and set up the API object in my aq_dashboard.py file
 - Retrieved the data from the API when the main ('root') route is called
 - Created a list of (utc_datetime, value) tuples